 - Missing feathers

-While physical appearance can be a clear indication of illness, it can be difficult to see symptoms on small birds and some birds may not exhibit physical symptoms at all.
+While physical appearance can be a clear indication of illness, it can be difficult to see symptoms in small birds, and some birds may not exhibit physical symptoms at all.
 In these cases, the bird’s behavior is a better way to gauge its health.

 Recognizing Sick Birds by Behavior

-A healthy bird is perky and alert, always active feeding, preening or otherwise doing what birds do.
-Even if a bird may not be very mobile, it will be looking around and generally clued in to its surroundings if it is healthy.
+A healthy bird is perky and alert, always active feeding, preening, or otherwise doing what birds do.
+Even if a bird may not be very mobile, it will be looking around and generally clued into its surroundings if it is healthy, and it will react if it feels threatened.
 A sick bird, on the other hand, may show unusual behavior, such as: